Sibo-Ding/ECO395M-ML-Homeworks/Exercise 1/Exercise-1-Answer.md

 ### C)

-Average age of male and female swimmers over time.
+Average age of male and female swimmers over time:

     ## `summarise()` has grouped output by 'year'.
 You can override using the
     ## `.groups` argument.